saguileran/birdsongs/use.md

 `birdsong` is implemented in Python 3.8 but it works for any latest Python version.
 The package requirements can be found at [requirements.txt](https://github.com/saguileran/birdsongs/blob/main/requirements.txt).

-If you are using a version of Python higher than 3.10, to listening the audios you must execute `pip install playsound@git+https://github.com/taconi/playsound` in other case just execute `pip install playsound`.

 ## Setup Python Environment

 If you are using Anaconda, it is always a good practice to create a new environment to test new packages.
 For that, use the following command lines: